AngusGMorrison/hyperdrive-api/README.md

 The critical cyberpunk cloud storage drive you never knew you needed.

 *This project is a work in progress.
-Check back in a week to try it live on AWS Elastic Beanstalk.*
+Check back soon to try it live on AWS Elastic Beanstalk.*

 **Features:**
 * Accepts file uploads for storage in a folder-and-document filesystem private to each user